 - January Barometer (JB): Some research argues, regarding S&P 500, that a positive January is usually associated to a positive year, instead a negative January is a predictor of a negative year.

 - First Day of the Quarter effect (FDQ): these strategies enters in the market at the beginning of each quarter: the 1st of Jan, Mar, Jul, Sep and keep the position open for N days.

 - Lunar Cycle effect (Moon): As moon influences natural events, it can be studied whether moon phases influence human mood and financial markets.

 - Option Expiration effect (OE): The options expiration day and the preceding days are important dates for each market as option sellers and buyers strive to push the price in their favor when options expire, which often causes specific price moves.

-In ForecastCycles you can scan over 1,000,000 of potential Market Anomalies, and create your own Portfolio.
+In ForecastCycles you can scan over 1,000,000 of potential Market Anomalies, and create your own Portfolio of Trading Strategies.